-Mutual Funds: The shares of mutual funds are valued at quoted market prices, which represent the net asset value ("NAV") of shares held by the Plan at year-end.
+Mutual Funds: The shares of mutual funds are valued at quoted market prices which represent the NAV of shares held by the Plan at year-end.

 Pooled separate account: The pooled separate account is valued at the NAV provided by the administrator of the fund.